-I rate these Astra razor blades at a 9 out of 10 on the sharpness scale.
+I rate these Astra razor blades a 9 out of 10 on the sharpness scale.

-These blades feel exactly like my personas that I have.
+These blades feel exactly like the personas that I have.

-The sharpness of Astra razors seems to keep for quite a long time and the blade dulls very slowly.
+The sharpness of Astra razor blades seems to keep for quite a long time and the blade dulls very slowly.